brgillis/Test_Reporting/README.md

 This project hosts supporting documentation for the Software Test Plan/Report, including Testing Dataset definitions and Software Problem Reports.
 It also automatically generates human-readable reports on validation test results.

+## Project Structure

+* `data/` - Directory containing tarballs of validation tests results for which reports are to be automatically generated
+* `public/` - Directory containing prepared Mardown and other files to be published
+* `python/` - Directory containing Python code used for the generation of test reports
+* `test_data/` - Directory containing data used in unit tests of Python code
+* `tests/` - Directory containing unit tests of Python code
+* `.gitignore` - Standard .gitignore file to list files excluded from version control
+* `manifest.json` - JSON-format manifest file, listing filenames of tarballs in the `data` directory (relative to that directory) for which test reports are to be generated
+* `README.md` - This file

 ## Publishing

 This project is published via GitBooks, using GitLab's continuous integration pipeline.
 See the